Cyber attacks have become par for the course for enterprises and small and medium-sized businesses (SMBs) over the last couple of decades.

-- Confidentiality: Ensuring sensitive information isn’t disclosed to unauthorised users while making sure that authorised users have access to it
+- Confidentiality: Ensuring sensitive information isn’t disclosed to unauthorized users while making sure that authorized users have access to it

 - Integrity: Making sure that the data is accurate and complete.
-Here, the information shouldn’t be edited by anyone who isn’t authorised to access it
+Here, the information shouldn’t be edited by anyone who isn’t authorized to access it

 - Availability: Data needs to be available when it’s needed.
 For example, a denial of service attack (DoS) could prevent this from happening

-Organisations can meet their information security standards by implementing a strict risk management process.
-It should identify information, related assets, and the threats and impact of unauthorised access.
-It should also monitor activities and make adjustments to address any new issues or improvements that have emerged, as well as evaluating any risks to the organisation.
+Organizations can meet their information security standards by implementing a strict risk management process.
+It should identify information, related assets, and the threats and impact of unauthorized access.
+It should also monitor activities and make adjustments to address any new issues or improvements that have emerged, as well as evaluate any risks to the organization.

 What is cyber security?

-As cyber threats evolve, these security policies need to be continuously evaluated and updated if need be.
-Your hardware and software, for example, should be something you trust, but you should also know that it will have to be periodically updated to stay on top of the latest threats.
-This could be an operating system, security product, or even cloud-based services.
+As threats evolve, security policies need to be continuously evaluated and updated if need be.
+Your hardware and software – including endpoints and operating systems – for example, should be functional and secure to the best of your knowledge, but should also be periodically updated and refreshed.
+Software that you need to continuously assess includes security services, endpoint management tools, or even cloud services.

-It’s also key to ensure that staff follow these policies and procedures.
-For example, your business could have the best security on the market, but it makes no difference if employees continue to use their own devices to access your data, which may be less protected.
-You might also have an extensive anti-virus product deployed, but you still need to ensure that employees are aware of the danger that threats like phishing emails pose.
+It’s also key to ensure staff follow any policies and procedures you put in place.
+Your business could have the best security tools out there, but it makes no difference if employees continue to use their own devices without IT’s knowledge to access data.
+You might also have an extensive antivirus product in force, but you must still ensure employees are aware of the dangers of phishing emails.

 What is the difference between information security and cyber security?

 These two terms are sometimes used interchangeably, so it’s important to understand the differences between them.
-While information security is the protection of your data from any unauthorised access, cyber security is protecting it from unauthorised access specifically in the online realm.
+While information security is the protection of your data from any unauthorized access, cyber security is protecting it from unauthorized access specifically in the online realm.

-For example, cyber security is concerned with the prevention of ransomware attacks, spyware, or compromised social media.
-An example of information security is implementing controls for intrusion detection systems, or making sure that hard-copy files are securely locked down.
-Information security offices need to understand and identify which information is confidential or even critical to the business, and which might be targeted by a cyber attack.
+For example, cyber security centers around preventing ransomware attacks, spyware, or compromised social media accounts, for example.
+An example of information security is implementing controls for intrusion detection systems or making sure hard-copy files are locked down.
+Chief information security officers (CISOs) need to understand and identify whether any information is confidential or critical to the organization and whether it might be targeted by hackers.

-Information security protects information from unauthorised users, data modification, and access.
-Network security, on the other hand, must protect the data flowing over a particular network.
+Information security protects information from unauthorized users, data modification, and access.
+Network security, on the other hand, must protect data flowing over a particular network.
 While network security focuses purely on the network, information security is concerned with information overall, irrespective of where it’s located.

-For example, when it comes to attacks, network security will have to protect your network from specific threats like DDoS attacks, trojans, zero day attacks, and spyware.
-Information security, meanwhile, must protect your data, no matter the threat or location.
+For example, when it comes to attacks, network security involves protecting your network from specific threats like DDoS attacks, trojans, zero-day attacks, and spyware.
+Information security, meanwhile, involves protecting the data from leakage or access without permission, no matter the type of threat or the data’s location.